saolsen/connect4-python/perf.md

 ## Do more numpy stuff
 * rewrite fast check to do more array slicing and built-in functions
 * UP to 15 seconds, I think I did a few things dumb tho.

+## Even more numpy
+* Ok, now like all the code is numpy code.
+* 5.6s
+* It is a little bit faster (with numba) than the old code with numba.
+So sort of a waste of time but still something.
+* Without numba it is slower than the old python list code.
+* So I needed to use numpy to use numba and those together did speed it up, but just numpy on it's own was slower in this case than just using python for this.